 ARB/RIBA Part II validated course

 UWE Bristol has an excellent reputation for its architecture courses, and the calibre of its graduates.
 We have been ranked sixth nationally for student satisfaction for our Architecture courses in The Guardian University League Tables 2020.

-If you have Royal Institute of British Architects (RIBA) or Architects Registration Board (ARB) Part I accreditation, the MArch is an excellent opportunity to achieve your Master of Architecture, plus RIBA and ARB Part II accreditation.
-Part III accreditation is also achievable at UWE Bristol.
+If you have Royal Institute of British Architects (RIBA) or Architects Registration Board (ARB) Part I accreditation, this course is an excellent opportunity to achieve your Master of Architecture, plus RIBA and ARB Part II accreditation.
+Part III accreditation is also achievable here.

-You can specialise in one of three or more areas, such as Social Architecture, Conservation or Urbanism in your second year, to help differentiate your skills and develop a unique portfolio.
+You can specialise in one of three or more areas, such as Social Architecture, Conservation or Urbanism, in your second year, to help differentiate your skills and develop a unique portfolio.